marklemay/calculus-of-constructions/README.md

 # calculus-of-constructions
 [![Build Status](https://travis-ci.com/marklemay/calculus-of-constructions.svg?branch=master)](https://travis-ci.com/marklemay/calculus-of-constructions)

-A simple reference implementation of the pure calculus of constructions
+A simple reference implementation of the pure Calculus of Constructions in Scala.

+You can find the basic rules for Calculus of Constructions on [nLab](https://ncatlab.org/nlab/show/pure+type+system) and some intresting constructions on [wikipedia](https://en.wikipedia.org/wiki/Calculus_of_constructions#Defining_logical_operators)

 Start by reviewing the [example proofs](src/test/scala/cc/ExampleProofTest.scala).
 Then review [Cc.scala](src/main/scala/cc/Cc.scala) to see a minimal implementation of the calculus of constructions.